absolunet/docs-node-ioc/src/docs/02_architecture/03_service-provider/en.md

 ### The register method

 The register method is called during the first step of the application booting process.
-When the application boots, it starts by registering the core service providers, that also add the configured service providers in the application to be booted.
+When the application boots, it starts by registering the core service providers, which also add the configured service providers in the application to be booted.

 In this method, as explained a little bit earlier, you should consider that no services are available yet.

-You should only bind your own services in the application container to make them available to other during the booting process.
+You should only bind your own services in the application container to make them available to others during the booting process.

 You can also, if necessary, register other service providers during this phase.
 Nevertheless, it is a better practice to use the `app.provider` configuration to register service providers.